gerelee357/Ass-1-patient-portal/README.md

 bash delete_patient.sh
 ```

-To terminate a process running on port 5000 in Linux, you can follow these steps:
+## NOTE

+If you encounter an error stating that port 5000 is already being used by another program when attempting to run a server, you can resolve this by following these steps:

 1. Use the `lsof` command to identify the process ID (PID) associated with port 5000: